-Credentialing is overseen by the PPH Credentials and Clinical Privileges Committee and is well established and managed with a supporting policy which is reviewed regularly.
-All professions subject to professional registration requirements are monitored and checked on the AHPRA database.
+Credentialing, which is for 5 years, is overseen by a sub-committee of the LDPH Medical Advisory Committee (MAC) and is well established and managed with a supporting policy which is reviewed regularly.
+All professions, subject to professional registration requirements, are monitored and checked on the AHPRA database.
 The credentialing processes are monitored and regularly reviewed to ensure they remain robust.
-Recredentialling is undertaken every five years unless indicated otherwise.
-The requirements of Advisory 18/12 have been met.
+Recredentialling is undertaken according to the organisation's policies and procedures.